Buttle UK Quality Mark

 We are developing an Environmental Management System (EMS) at Edinburgh Napier to systematically assess, action, manage and systematically review all 43 identified significant environmental aspects at the University.
 The EMS will ensure that robust governance and management procedures are in place, including legislative compliance.

 We are using the EcoCampus management and assessment scheme to support our work.
-We gained the Silver EcoCampus Award, the second stage of the assessment structure July 2014.
-We plan to reach Platinum and ISO14001 accreditation by the end of the 2014/15 academic year.
+We gained the Gold EcoCampus Award, the third stage of the assessment structure in March 2015.
+We plan to reach Platinum and ISO14001, the European standard for Environmental Management System development, by the end of the 2015/16 academic year.

 Green League 1st Class